Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

 The velocity magnitude and temperature fields of the eigenmodes from these primary bifurcations of the flow are shown in \cref{fig:eigenmodes} with the corresponding critical Rayleigh numbers indicated on the top of each flow pattern.
-In Table \ref{tbl:modes} we characterise the flow patterns by their Fourier modes $(k_x,k_z)$, where $k_x$ is the streamwise wavenumber and $k_z$ is the spanwise wavenumber of the Fourier modes of the temperature field.
-Note that due to the small aspect ratio of the domain the flow pattern of the first bifurcation at $Ra_c^{(1)} = 2586$ is just a single convection roll (see \cref{fig:eigenmodes}) instead of two counter-rotating rolls as it is known from the classical result.
+In \cref{tbl:modes} we characterise the flow patterns by the number of rolls $(m_x,m_z)$, where $m_x$ and $m_z$ are the number of rolls in the temperature field in the horizontal and vertical direction, respectively.
+Note that due to the aspect ratio $\Gamma =1$ of the domain the flow pattern of the first bifurcation at $Ra_c^{(1)} = 2586$ is just a single convection roll (see \cref{fig:eigenmodes}) according to the classical result \cite{rayleigh1916}.
 In the following sections, we first analyse the branches of solutions that are created from some of these primary bifurcations before moving to disconnected branches.